Migacz85/web-template/README.md

 Key features to implement to this template:

- - jasmine
+ - auto refresh for jasmine (if you can implement this please help !)
- - lintering
+ - better implementation of jasmine
- - bootstrap
+ - configure eslint with airbnb

 ### Existing Tasks